shawnsustaita/deploy_nagios_nrpe/README.md

 Details
 =======
-The script was written to support Ubuntu and Redhat system but has only been tested on Ubuntu 12.04 LTS and RHEL 5, so far.
+The script was written to support Ubuntu and Redhat systems.

 The script creates the nagios user account.